Val Guest: Yolande Donlan

-Guest then made the comedy Miss Pilgrim's Progress (1949) with Yolande Donlan who became his wife.
+Guest then made the comedy Miss Pilgrim's Progress (1949) with Yolande Donlan, who became his wife in 1954.
 The two reunited on The Body Said No!
-(1950); Mister Drake's Duck (1951), with Douglas Fairbanks Jr.; Penny Princess (1952) with Dirk Bogarde.
+(1950); Mister Drake's Duck (1951), with Douglas Fairbanks Jr.; and Penny Princess (1952) with Dirk Bogarde.

 Hammer Films

 Guest began an association with Hammer films when he directed The Men of Sherwood Forest (1954).
 After The Runaway Bus (1955) with Frankie Howerd he made Life with the Lyons (1955) with Daniels and Lyon, a spin off of their radio show.
 It was popular enough for Guest to make a sequel The Lyons in Paris (1955).

 He did a thriller Break in the Circle (1954) and Dance, Little Lady (1954).

 Despite his career in comedy films, he was offered the chance to direct Hammer's first Quatermass film, adapted from the BBC television serial by Nigel Kneale.
 Uncertain about taking it on, (he was not a fan of science fiction), he was persuaded to do so by his wife, Yolande Donlan.
 Guest shot The Quatermass Xperiment (1955) as though it was a television documentary.
-Its success led the Hammer company changing its direction.
+Its success led to the Hammer company changing its direction.

 He followed it with a drama They Can't Hang Me (1955) and musical It's a Wonderful World (1956).
 Republic Pictures hired him to make the thriller The Weapon (1956) and he directed a comedy, Carry On Admiral (1957).

 Quatermass had been a big hit and Hammer asked Guest to direct the first sequel, Quatermass 2 (1957).
 They also used him to do The Abominable Snowman (1957), from a Kneale TV play, and a POW movie, The Camp on Blood Island (1958).

 Guest made a comedy Up the Creek which led to a sequel Further Up the Creek (1958).

 Hammer asked him back to do another war movie, Yesterday's Enemy (1959) with Stanley Baker.
 Then he made the film version of Expresso Bongo (1959) with Donlan, giving an early role to Cliff Richard.

 Guest returned to comedy with Life Is a Circus (1960) starring Bud Flanagan.
 He made another for Hammer with Stanley Baker, a tough crime film, Hell Is a City (1960).
 He followed this with a thriller for Hammer, The Full Treatment (1960).

 Guest's next film, The Day the Earth Caught Fire (1961), won Guest and Wolf Mankowitz a BAFTA Award for Best Screenplay.

 Guest made Jigsaw (1962) and 80,000 Suspects (1963).
 The Beauty Jungle (1964) was an exposé on beauty competitions.
 Where the Spies Are (1965) was a spy film for MGM starring David Niven.